Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 10 Januari 2026 23.35.41 UTC
+- WIB: Minggu, 11 Januari 2026 00.26.58 UTC
-- WITA: Minggu, 11 Januari 2026 00.35.41 UTC
+- WITA: Minggu, 11 Januari 2026 01.26.58 UTC
-- WIT: Minggu, 11 Januari 2026 01.35.41 UTC
+- WIT: Minggu, 11 Januari 2026 02.26.58 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology